sassoftware/saspy/saspy/doc/source/install.rst

     SAS Workspace Server
         Short type name  : Workspace
-        Class identifier : 440196d4-90f0-11d0-9f41-00a024bb830c
+        Class identifier : 440196d4-90f0-11d0-9f41-00a024bb830c  /* this is a constant that doesn't change */

 To connect to a local SAS instance, do not specify the ``iomhost`` paramter.
 Local connections do not require a host, port, class_id.
 Any specified port or class_id parameters will be ignored.
 Likewise, and provided username or password values are ignored on local connections.

 iomhost -
-    The resolvable host name, or IP address to the IOM object spawner. iomport -
+    The resolvable host name, or IP address to the IOM object spawner.
+Only required for remote connections.
+Don't specify for local connections. iomport -
-    The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). class_id -
+    The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!).
+Only required for remote connections.
+Don't specify for local connections. class_id -
+    This value turns out to be a constant which hasn't changed in years and probably never will.
+So, you shouldn't need to specify this.
+The value of
+    '440196d4-90f0-11d0-9f41-00a024bb830c' will be used by default.
+Though you can specify it explitly here to override the default; but you should never need to.
     The IOM workspace server class identfier.
 Use ``PROC IOMOPERATE`` to identify the correct value for your configuration. provider -
     (Required) The SAS IOM Data Provider is an OLE DB data provider that supports access to SAS data sets that are managed by SAS Integrated Object Model (IOM) servers.
 The 'sas.iomprovider' provider is recommended.